-“And they shall fall by the edge of the sword, and shall be led away captive into all nations: and Jerusalem shall be trodden down of the Gentiles until the times of the Gentiles be fulfilled.”
-(Luke 21:24 KJV)
+“And they shall fall by the edge of the sword, and shall be led away captive into all nations: and Jerusalem shall be trodden down of the Gentiles, until the times of the Gentiles be fulfilled.”

 The church is the entire collection of believers comprising the body of Christ.

-The church likes to hold itself in exclusivity, thinking that we are protected from tribulation.
-Look, Jesus guaranteed us three things:
+The church likes to hold itself in exclusivity, thinking we are protected from tribulation.
+Jesus guaranteed us three things:

+Tribulation and wrath/vengeance are two different things.
 Tribulation is non-stop and comes in many forms.
 It has nothing to do with your inability to buy a new propeller for the family ski boat.
-Get real, people in parts of the world where there is a heavy Muslim influence are being killed daily.
+Get real; people in parts of the world with a heavy Muslim influence are killed daily.

-If you lived under a constant threat of death, do you think you would feel as though you are being worn down?
+If you lived under a constant threat of death, do you think you would feel you were being worn down?

 Perhaps the Bible in Basic English translates it more appropriately.
 Daniel 7:25 (a) BBE

-Daniel 7:23 Declares that what was to come is the fourth beast.
-If the fourth beast is Islam, then that was initiated over 600 years after Christ’s death by Muhammad.
+Daniel 7:23 Declares what was to come, the fourth beast.
+If the fourth beast is Islam, then that was initiated by Muhammad over 600 years after Christ’s death.

 Islam has operated under various caliphates since the death of Muhammad in 632 AD (BCE).
-While all of them caused the Middle Eastern world grief, one of the largest most powerful was the Ottoman Caliphate.
+While all of them caused the Middle Eastern world grief, the largest and most powerful was the Ottoman Caliphate.

 Ottoman Caliphate (1453/1517–1924)

 At the end of October 1922, the Allies invited the nationalist and Ottoman governments to a conference at Lausanne, Switzerland, but Atatürk was determined that the nationalist government should be Turkey’s sole representative.
-In November 1922, the Grand National Assembly separated the offices of sultan and caliph and abolished the former.
+In November 1922, the Grand National Assembly separated the offices of the sultan and caliph and abolished the former.
 The assembly further stated that the Ottoman regime had ceased to be the government of Turkey when the Allies seized the capital in 1920, in effect abolishing the Ottoman Empire.
-[Excerpt from, the Ottomans.org]
+Excerpt from the Ottomans.org

 Pay attention to another aspect of Islam.